Chapter 17: Shenandoah II: Leadership and Survival

 In another sad incident, which a quick withdrawal would have prevented,

-the battalion physician, Dr. Howard Gerstel and one of his medics, SP-4
+the battalion physician, Dr. Howard Gerstel, and one of his medics, SP-4

-Donald Schrenk took it upon themselves to leave the relative safety of
+Donald Schrenk, took it upon themselves to leave the relative safety of

 the perimeter.
 They were enticed to do so when they heard mounting

-beyond what the Army expected of them.
-Until recently, Donald had been a
+Until recently, Donald had been a field medic with B Company.

-field medic with B Company.
 However, when Capt.
-Bill Hearn from Texas
+Bill Hearn from Texas learned that Donald had a

-learned that Donald had a small child back home, he transferred him to
+small child back home, Hearn transferred him to the battalion aid

 fighting to find his friend.
 Doctor Gerstel died before Donald could

-reach him, and soon afterward Donald was also killed by a sniper’s
+reach him, and soon afterward, Donald was also killed by a sniper's

 bullet.
-Donald received a silver star and Dr. Gerstel, who also died
+Donald received a silver star, and Dr. Gerstel, who also died

 while performing far above that which was required of him, should have